 - Integration with Google Analytics.

-The Magento 2 AMP module lets users create separate optimized mobile pages for homepage, category, and product pages.
+The Magento 2 AMP module lets users create separate optimized mobile pages for the home page, category, product, and CMS pages.
 After installing the extension, it will automatically generate AMP pages for your website.
-Also, note that if you make changes in the desktop version of your store, it will update the corresponding content on mobile pages as well.
+Also, note that if you make changes in the desktop version of your store, it will update the corresponding content on mobile pages.

 Furthermore, the Magento 2 AMP extension enables store owners to customize the look of generated mobile pages.
 The module provides backend users with easy-to-configure design settings that allow changing colors of text, links, and buttons.
 Besides, it is possible to adjust the size of a logo for the mobile display.
 This way, you can make your AMP pages fit your store theme in the best way and attract more potential clients with a clean and neat design.